nldoc/nlrx_usecase/5_Documentation/nldoc.md

 ## death
 #### Description {-}
-If a turtle looses all of its energy it dies.
+If a turtle loses all of its energy it dies.
 ```

 to death  ; turtle procedure (i.e. both wolf nd sheep procedure)